FNNDSC/pfdicom/README.rst

         %_md5|7_PatientID

-An md5 hash of the 'PatientID' is determined.
+An md5 hash of the ``PatientID`` is determined.
 Of the resultant string, the first 7 chars are used.
-This is returned as the value for the PatientID tag.
+This is returned as the value for the ``PatientID`` tag.

 .. code:: bash

         %_strmsk|******01_PatientBirthDate

-The 'PatientBirthDate' value is masked such that the first six chars are conserved, but the final two are replaced by '01'.
-This  has the effect of setting the PatientBirthDate to the first day of the birth month.
+The ``PatientBirthDate`` value is masked such that the first six chars are conserved, but the final two are replaced by '01'.
+This  has the effect of setting the ``PatientBirthDate`` to the first day of the birth month.

 .. code:: bash

         %_nospc|-_ProtocolName

-The 'ProtocolName' is processed to remove all white space, and using a '-' character instead of any whitespace components.
+The ``ProtocolName`` is processed to remove all white space, and using a '-' character instead of any whitespace components.

 Examples
 --------